fastlane/docs/docs/getting-started/apple/screenshots.md

 - Configure it once, and store the configuration so anyone on the team can run it
 - Generate a beautiful web page showing all screenshots on all devices.
 This is perfect to send to Q&A, marketing, or translators for verification
 - Avoid having loading indicators in your App Store screenshots by intelligently waiting for network requests to be finished
+- Get a summary of how your app looks like across all supported devices and languages

 After _snapshot_ successfully captures all the screenshots, it will show you a beautiful HTML page to summarize all the screens that were captured: